-Two Soviet Cosmonauts aboard the Salyut-6 space station broke the record for the longest manned space-flight on Sunday (15 July).
+Background: Two Soviet Cosmonauts aboard the Salyut-6 space station broke the record for the longest manned space-flight on Sunday (15 July).
 Mission Commander Vladimir Lyakhov and his co-pilot Valery Ryumin established the new record at 02.42 GMT, just 139 1/2 days after boarding their orbiting space station.

 SYNOPSIS: The cosmonauts celebrated their achievement by taking time off from their daily work routine to watch Moscow Television programmes relayed from earth.
 To thousands celebrating with them on earth the cosmonauts showed off the piece of home they brought with them to space -- an aquarium in which they grew a plant.